KippaK/tamk-5G00EU63-3004/project/sql/README.txt

-use create.sql to reate a database
+use create.sql to create a database and insert.sql to insert data into the database